 Only employees of organizations that are APTA members are eligible to apply.

 to be at a director-level/equivalent position or higher, department or division head/equivalent, and at a high enough level in your organization where he or she can speak with confidence to the goals, priorities, and major issues your organization is addressing.
 Candidates might also be principals of small businesses.

 - Candidates for Leadership APTA need at least 10-15 years of significant work experience from the public or private sector/other, including at least three years of transit experience, plus a proven track record of demonstrated successes.

-- Candidates applying for the Leadership APTA Class of 2014 need to be able to become actively involved in APTA immediately upon graduation.
+- Candidates applying for the Leadership APTA Class of 2018 need to be able to become actively involved in APTA immediately upon graduation.
 They need to have the drive and desire to serve on APTA committees and task forces in areas of interest and benefit to them and their organizations.
 They need to be willing to eventually assume leadership roles in committees, working groups, and task forces.

 What To Expect

-Required attendance and participation in multi-day workshop sessions in December 2013, March 2014, and July 2014.
+- Required attendance and participation in multi-day workshop sessions in December 2017, March 2018, and July 2018.

-Required attendance and full participation at the 2014 APTA Legislative Conference.
+- Required attendance and full participation at the 2018 APTA Legislative Conference.

-Full and active participation in class workshops, activities, assignments, presentations, leadership team projects, teleconference and online activities, and other related program events.
+- Full and active participation in class workshops, activities, assignments, presentations, leadership team projects, teleconference and online activities, and other related program events.

-Active participation in an APTA committee, task force and/or special initiative upon graduation,
+- Active participation in an APTA committee, task force and/or special initiative upon graduation.

 Sponsoring Organization Commitment

-General managers, presidents, executive directors, chief executive officers sponsoring candidates recognize that sending participants to Leadership APTA is extremely valuable to their organizations.
+General managers, presidents, executive directors, and chief executive officers sponsoring candidates recognize that sending participants to Leadership APTA is extremely valuable to their organizations.
 Since the first Leadership APTA Class of 1998, public transportation leaders have watched their investments in this program return great dividends.

 The executive leadership of sponsoring organizations also understands that their commitment and support means allowing their Leadership APTA participant to attend the required workshops and conferences listed below:

-- December 2013 workshop session;
+- 2017 December workshop session

 APTA thanks and recognizes our industry members who leverage their Leadership APTA graduates as valued leaders within their organizations and the industry.